Johns Hopkins All Children's Hospital: About

-Affiliations

 Johns Hopkins All Children's has 11 outpatient care centers in six counties on Florida's west coast and affiliations and collaborations with community and regional hospitals where Johns Hopkins All Children's physicians and protocols have direct impact on patient care.

 An exclusive affiliation with AdventHealth Tampa that started in 2016 allows doctors from All Children's Specialty Physicians to provide pediatric care in cardiology, critical care, endocrinology, hematology/oncology, hospital medicine, general surgery, neonatology and pulmonology at that hospital.
 Several other AdventHealth locations in Pasco, Hillsborough and north Pinellas counties follow Johns Hopkins All Children's clinical pediatric protocols in their emergency centers.
 Johns Hopkins All Children's also collaborates with such hospitals as Sarasota Memorial, Brandon Regional, St. Petersburg General and others to provide specialty care to their patients.
 A collaboration with IMG Academy brings Johns Hopkins All Children's sports medicine and general health services to the academy's campus in Bradenton, Florida.

 As a regional referral center for children, Johns Hopkins All Children's Hospital draws patients from throughout Florida, all 50 states and 36 foreign countries.
 It is one of four pediatric trauma centers in the state of Florida.

-Controversy
+Controversies

+Heart surgery mortality

-In November 2018 it was revealed that the mortality rate in its pediatric heart surgery program was at very high rate.
-The surgeons in the pediatric heart surgery program made serious mistakes and procedures went wrong in unusual ways.
+In November 2018 it was revealed that the mortality rate in its pediatric heart surgery program was very high.
 Surgeons in the program had lost needles in two infants’ chests and infection rates of patients spiked.
 The problems started after the departure of program leader Dr. James Quintessenza after hospital officials had disputes with him.
 The surgeons that were hired to replace Quintessenza were lackluster in their techniques and mortality rates tripled in a period of two years.
 Hospital officials decided to send complicated cardiac cases to other hospitals, but even routine cases also had very high mortality rates.
 After years of cover ups, officials at Johns Hopkins in Baltimore fired many top level hospital officials and the surgeons involved.
 After a detailed investigation in 2019, the Florida Department of Health fined the institution $804,000.
 The fine was the most any Florida hospital had ever received.
 The hospital has also settled with some of the 11 families affected by the program totaling around $40 million.
 Administrators have announced that the hospital will implement new policies and structural changes to address the core issues that allowed the troubled heart program to continue.
 The hospital has since started to rebuild by hiring back Quintessenza, and hiring other respected pediatric cardiothoracic surgeons.